Middle Tennessee State University: Faculty

-Middle Tennessee State University employs about 900 full-time faculty members, with a student-to-faculty ratio of 20:1.
+Middle Tennessee State University employs about 1200 faculty members, with a student-to-faculty ratio of 17:1.

 Academics

 Department of Recording Industry

-The Department of Recording Industry (often called "RIM" for its former name "Recording Industry Management") is within the College of Media and Entertainment and is the university's most popular program.
-Due to the large number of students in the program, only a limited number of slots are opened for students to gain candidacy to take upper-division classes.
+The Department of Recording Industry is within the College of Media and Entertainment.

-The RIM program is divided into three concentrations: Music Business, Commercial Songwriting, and Audio Production.
-Music Business focuses on the marketing and business aspects of the recording, touring, and publishing industries.
-The Audio Production concentration focuses on recording, mixing, and mastering techniques, and specific technological trends of the industry including surround sound and digital audio editing.
-Commercial Songwriting is a blend of music business, songwriting, and music theory classes.
-The department has recording studios on campus, each open 24 hours a day.

 The Rolling Stone College Guide recognized MTSU as having "one of the preeminent music business programs in the country."

 Department of Aerospace

 The Department of Aerospace offers an Aerospace Bachelor of Science degree with six concentrations: Aviation Management, Aerospace Technology, Flight Dispatch, Maintenance Management, Professional Pilot, and Unmanned Aircraft Systems (UAS).
-An Aeronautical Science master's degree is also available with three concentrations: Aviation Education, Aviation Management, and Aviation Safety and Security Management.
+An Aeronautical Science master's degree is also available.
 Each concentration has been accredited by the Aviation Accreditation Board International, and the aerospace program as a whole has been accredited since 1992.
-The Department of Aerospace has a working agreement with the single-runway Murfreesboro Municipal Airport to provide many of its classes on-site.
-(The program will be moving to the airport in neighboring Shelbyville by 2025.)
-A decommissioned Boeing 727 airliner (number N117FE, donated by FedEx) is housed at the airport as a teaching tool.
-Although no longer considered air-worthy, its engines remain functional, and can be restarted for training purposes.
-American Airlines has also donated a 727 cockpit procedure trainer to MTSU, which allows students to receive their flight engineer rating.
-It is housed in the Business & Aerospace Building near the center of campus.
+The Department of Aerospace has a working agreement with the single-runway Murfreesboro Municipal Airport to provide classes on-site.
+A decommissioned Boeing 727 airliner (donated by FedEx) is housed at the airport as a teaching tool.
+American Airlines donated a 727 cockpit procedure trainer to MTSU.

 The aerospace program's training fleet is made up of Diamond DA40 single-engine aircraft featuring glass cockpits, with an assortment of other single- and multi-engine aircraft available.
 In 2010, the Department of Aerospace purchased ten radar simulators as well as a one-of-a-kind 360 degree control tower simulator to enhance training for its air traffic control students.
 These simulators allow students to experience lifelike air traffic control scenarios that will aid in preparing them for training at the FAA Academy in Oklahoma City.